zafergurel/KeyFinder/README.md

 ## The Motivation and the Problem

-I use some functions to localize my applications.
+Developers use some functions to localize their applications.
 Some examples are as follows:
 > LocalizeHelper.Localize("Save and Continue")

 > l10n.getMessage("Are you sure to delete?")